-If a plastic is guided over the grounded roller through the discharge gap, its surface becomes oxidized when this is done.
-The oxygen in the air serves as the raw material for this oxidation.
+When a plastic material is guided over the grounded roller through the corona in the discharge gap its surface becomes oxidized.
+The oxidization of the plastic material is caused by the oxygen in the air.
 This reaction is initiated by high-energy electrons in the discharge gap, which cause bond dissociation on the plastic surface.

 As a result of the oxidation reactions, polar groups containing oxygen are implemented in the surface, resulting in improved wettability of the surfaces and in most cases also improved bonding on the plastic surface.